RommieG/Grainy-Photos-v3/content/posts/verdena/index.md

 El Bosque Fósil de Verdeña (The Fossil Forest of Verdeña) is a remarkable paleontological site located near the village of Verdeña.
 This unique fossil forest together with the hiking trail offers a fascinating blend of natural history, geology, and scenic beauty.

-{{< postimgexifgps "images/verdena-01.jpg"
-"The Bosque Fósil trail through the forest"
-"A black-and-white photo of the Bosque Fósil trail through the forest" >}}

 The Fossil Forest is a notable geological site that showcases fossilized remains of an ancient forest.
 Visitors can witness petrified trunks and remnants of colossal trees that once constituted a prehistoric tropical ecosystem.
 The fossils date back to the Carboniferous period, approximately 300 million years ago, during which much of the present-day European continent was submerged under dense, swampy forests.
 Over time, the plant matter was subjected to layers of sediment, leading to fossilization through the application of high pressure and mineralization.

 {{< postimgexifgps "images/verdena-03.jpg"